AlgoMaster Logo

 Fan-out pipeline

 One stage sends data to multiple downstream stages that run in parallel.
-For example, after chunking a document, you might generate embeddings and a summary simultaneously.
-Both results feed into a final storage stage.
+For example, after chunking a document, the system might generate embeddings and a document summary at the same time.
+Both results can later feed into a final storage stage.

 Conditional pipeline

-The path through the pipeline depends on the data.
-For example, if the uploaded file is a PDF, you run OCR.
-If it is a text file, you skip that stage.
-If the document is longer than 10,000 tokens, you generate a summary.
+The path depends on the data.
+If the uploaded file is a scanned PDF, you run OCR.
+If it is already plain text, you skip OCR.
+If the document is long, you generate a summary.
 If it is short, you skip summarization.

 When This Pattern Fits